ESA-PhiLab/iris/docs/config.md

 ```

 ### images : thumbnails
 Optional thumbnail files for the images.
 Path must contain a placeholder `{id}`.
+If you cannot provide any thumbnail, just leave it out or set it to `false`.

 <i>Example:</i>
 ```